 - agree with them that spreading is the only option available

 - only spread the amount of slurry and milk you need to reduce the risk of pollution

-- carry out spreading at a rate of ≤ 20m3 per hectare and on the lowest risk land available - you may be able to export the slurry and milk to neighbouring farms
+- only spread up to 20 cubic metres per hectare and on the lowest risk land available - you may be able to export the slurry and milk to neighbouring farms

 - carry out regular checks before, during and after spreading to ensure there is no pollution taking place